Lauricella hypergeometric functions, unipotent fundamental groups of the punctured Riemann sphere, and their motivic coactions: Generalised associators and their beta quotients

 \section{Generalised associators and their beta quotients}

-We now study the generalised associators $\mathcal{Z}^i$, which are non-commutative power series in variables $e_0,\ldots,e_n$ whose coefficients are regularised iterated integrals on $X_\Sigma$.
-We compute their beta quotients, which are commutative power series in variables $s_0,\ldots,s_n$, and use them to define a matrix $FL_\Sigma$ of power series which we prove to be the matrix of Taylor series of the Lauricella functions $L_\Sigma$ \eqref{IntroLSigma} (Theorem \ref{thm: FL equals L} below, which is Theorem \ref{introthmperandsv} (\emph{i}) from the introduction).
+We now study the generalised associators $\mathcal{Z}^i$, which are formal power series in non-commuting variables $e_0,\ldots,e_n$ whose coefficients are regularised iterated integrals on $X_\Sigma$.
+We compute their beta quotients, which are formal power series in commuting variables $s_0,\ldots,s_n$, and use them to define a matrix $FL_\Sigma$ of power series which we prove to be the matrix of Taylor series of the Lauricella functions $L_\Sigma$ \eqref{IntroLSigma} (Theorem \ref{thm: FL equals L} below, which is Theorem \ref{introthmperandsv} (\emph{i}) from the introduction).